Camberwell: Bus

 Camberwell is served by numerous London Bus routes.
+Routes through Camberwell typically run east-west between Vauxhall and Peckham, or north-south between Elephant & Castle and Brixton or Dulwich.

 Notable residents

 Residents of the area have included children's author Enid Mary Blyton, who was born at 354 Lordship Lane, East Dulwich, on 11 August 1897 (though shortly afterwards the family moved to Beckenham), and the former leader of the TGWU, Jack Jones, who lived on the Ruskin House Park estate.
 Karl Marx initially settled with his family in Camberwell when they moved to London in 1849.

 Others include the former editor of The Guardian Peter Preston.
 The Guardian columnist Zoe Williams is another resident, whilst Florence Welch of the rock band Florence + the Machine also lives in the area, as do actresses Lorraine Chase and Jenny Agutter.
 Syd Barrett, one of the founders of Pink Floyd, studied at Camberwell College of Arts from 1964.
-Clifford Harper, illustrator and anarchist, has lived in Camberwell since 1974.

 Elizabeth Patterson Bonaparte gave birth to her son, Jérôme Napoléon Bonaparte, the nephew of the Emperor Napoleon I, in Camberwell in 1805.